Genrep-Software/style-guides/c++/cppguide.md

 </div>

-### std::hash {#std_hash}
+### std::hash

 Do not define specializations of `std::hash`.

 `std::hash<T>` is the function object that the C++11 hash containers use to hash keys of type `T`, unless the user explicitly specifies a different hash function.
 For example, `std::unordered_map<int, std::string>` is a hash map that uses `std::hash<int>` to hash its keys, whereas `std::unordered_map<int, std::string, MyIntHash>` uses `MyIntHash`.

 `std::hash` is defined for all integral, floating-point, pointer, and `enum` types, as well as some standard library types such as `string` and `unique_ptr`.
 Users can enable it to work for their own types by defining specializations of it for those types.

-`std::hash` is easy to use, and simplifies the code since you don\'t have to name it explicitly.
-Specializing `std::hash` is the standard way of specifying how to hash a type, so it\'s what outside resources will teach, and what new engineers will expect.
+`std::hash` is easy to use, and simplifies the code since you don't have to name it explicitly.
+Specializing `std::hash` is the standard way of specifying how to hash a type, so it's what outside resources will teach, and what new engineers will expect.

 `std::hash` is hard to specialize.
 It requires a lot of boilerplate code, and more importantly, it combines responsibility for identifying the hash inputs with responsibility for executing the hashing algorithm itself.
-The type author has to be responsible for the former, but the latter requires expertise that a type author usually doesn\'t have, and shouldn\'t need.
+The type author has to be responsible for the former, but the latter requires expertise that a type author usually doesn't have, and shouldn't need.
 The stakes here are high because low-quality hash functions can be security vulnerabilities, due to the emergence of [hash flooding attacks](https://emboss.github.io/blog/2012/12/14/breaking-murmur-hash-flooding-dos-reloaded/).